Rishi Sunak wins Tory contest to make history as UK’s first Indian-origin PM | Politics

 Rishi Sunak will make history as Britain's first Indian-origin Prime Minister after being elected unopposed as the new leader of the governing Conservative Party on Diwali as Penny Mordaunt withdrew from the race.

-This means the 42-year-old former chancellor, a devout Hindu, is poised to walk through the door of 10 Downing Street in London after an audience with King Charles III in Buckingham Palace, which is likely to be on Tuesday.
-Sunak will not officially become Prime Minister until Liz Truss – Britain's shortest serving Prime Minister – formally tenders her resignation to the King after which he will be invited by the monarch to form a new government.
-Besides being the first Hindu Prime Minister of Indian heritage, Sunak is also the youngest for around 200 years at 42 years.
+The 42-year-old former Chancellor of Exchequer, a devout Hindu, will enter 10 Downing Street to be the youngest British prime minister in 210 years after his audience with King Charles III at Buckingham Palace, which is likely to be on Tuesday.
+He will be the first Hindu Prime Minister of Indian heritage in the UK.

-The former finance minister was comfortably in the lead, having secured the public backing of over half the 357 Tory MPs - way above the 100 minimum required to make the shortlist.
-In time for the 2 p.m. local time Monday deadline, Sir Graham Brady, chair of the influential 1922 Committee of backbench MPs, announced in the Parliament complex that he had received only one ''valid'' nomination and therefore Sunak is the winner of the leadership contest.
+In his first address as Tory leader soon after the result was declared, Sunak said his priority would be to bring the country together and said he was ''humbled and honoured'' to get the “greatest privilege” of his life to give back to the country “I owe so much”.

-''I am asking you for the opportunity to help fix our problems,'' said Sunak, in his latest campaign pitch, with reference to the economic turmoil he is inheriting following Truss' disastrous tax-cutting mini-budget last month.
+''The UK is a great country, but there is no doubt we face a profound economic challenge,'' said Sunak, with reference to the economic turmoil he is inheriting following outgoing prime minister Liz Truss' disastrous tax-cutting mini-budget last month.

-''The United Kingdom is a great country but we face a profound economic crisis.
-That’s why I am standing to be Leader of the Conservative Party and your next Prime Minister,” he said, promising “integrity, professionalism and accountability” at every level of the government that he would lead and to “work day in and day out” to get the job done.
+''We now need stability and unity and I will make it my utmost priority to bring our party and our country together; because that is the only way we will overcome the challenges we face and build a better, more prosperous future for our children and our grandchildren,'' he said from the Conservative Party headquarters near Parliament here.

+''I pledge that I will serve you with integrity and humility and I will work day in day out to deliver for the British people,'' he said.

 Sunak will be moving into 10, Downing Street at a time when Britain's economy is facing a triple whammy of slowing growth, high inflation triggered by spiral lung energy prices in the wake of the Ukraine war and a budget shortfall that has eroded its financial credibility internationally.